 Some common questions people have about how to clean a leather purse.

-What is the best way to clean a leather bag?
+What is the best way to clean a leather purse?

-Can you clean a leather purse with Dawn dish soap?
+How do you clean a leather purse without damaging it?

 The best way to clean a leather purse is to use a premade leather cleaner.
 And don't forget to condition it with a pregame leather conditioner.